microsoft/WhatTheHack/070-BuildYourOwnCopilot/README.md

 ## Prerequisites

 - Attendees should have the “Azure account administrator” (or "Owner") role on the Azure subscription in order to authenticate, create and configure the resource group and necessary resources including:
-  - Azure Cosmos DB with NoSQL API
+  - Azure Cosmos DB for NoSQL
   - Azure Container App with supporting services _or_ Azure Kubernetes Service (AKS)
   - Azure OpenAI
+  - Azure Managed Identity
-  - Azure AI Search
+  - Azure Key Vault
-- Visual Studio Code
+  - Visual Studio Code or Visual Studio 2022 (if running on local machine)
-- Azure CLI
+  - Azure Developer CLI (azd)

 ## Contributors